Institute of Neuroinformatics

 Materials.
 The topics covered in each lecture are summarized in the slides used for each lecture, which are available on this website (in pdf format).
 The main material for the course is therefore your own notes, taken during the lectures.
 For some lectures, we have additional text, which is also distributed in class.
 People who would like to know more about vision may want to look at a book: Wandell, B. (1995) Foundations of Vision.
 Sunderland, MA: Sinauer.
 Here is a free access to the book.

 Assistance.
 If you do not understand something, fix an appointment with the lecturer.
-If you miss a lecture, download the handout and ask a friend to explain to you what is going on.
+If you miss a lecture, download the slides and ask a friend to explain them to you.

 Exercises.
 The exercises will be explained as the semester progresses.
 Their nature ranges from online experiments to readings of papers.